AlexTaberner/TescoAPIPythonCrawler/README.md

 # TescoAPIPythonCrawler
-Grabs products and images from the tesco API and lets us store it as a SQL query and prepare images for FTP upload
+Grabs products and images from the tesco API and lets us store it as a CSV and prepare images for FTP upload